httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Representation metadata included in the initial request (see {{Section 8.3 of HTTP}}) can affect how servers act on the uploaded representation data.
 The `Content-Type` header field ({{Section 8.3 of HTTP}}) indicates the media type of the representation.
 The `Content-Encoding` header field ({{Section 8.4 of HTTP}}) names the content codings applied to the representation.
 The `Content-Disposition` header field ({{CONTENT-DISPOSITION}}) can be used to transmit a filename.
 For this purpose, the `inline` disposition type is RECOMMENDED.

-If the client received a final response with a

-- `2xx (Successful)` status code and the request content contained the entire representation data, the upload is complete and the response comes from the resource targeted by the initial request processing the representation.
+If the client received a final response with the `Upload-Complete: ?1` header field, the upload is complete and the corresponding response comes from the resource processing the representation according to the initial request ({{upload-complete}}).
+Note that the status code does not necessary indicate success. `4xx (Client Error)` or `5xx (Server Error)` status codes indicate in this case an error occurred while processing the representation, therefore resuming the upload would not resolve this error.

-- `2xx (Successful)` status code and the request content did not contain the entire representation data, the `Location` response header field points the client to the created upload resource.
+If the client receives a 2xx successful response that is not from the initial targeted resource, the `Location` response header field points the client to the created upload resource.
 The client can continue appending representation data to it ({{upload-appending}}).

-- `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload, unless the semantics of the response allow or recommend the client to retry the request.
-- `5xx (Server Error)` status code or no final response at all due to connectivity issues, the client MAY automatically attempt upload resumption by retrieving the current offset ({{offset-retrieving}}) if it received the URI of the upload resource in a `104 (Upload Resumption Supported)` interim response.
+If the client receives a non-successful response that is not from the initial targeted resource, it can apply heristics described in {{retry}} to retry or resume the upload.

 ### Server Behavior